 Video of the Day

-Soak a cotton ball in vegetable oil, or any type of oil that you have on hand.
-Eucalyptus oil works great, but so do some beauty products that contain oil such as Skin So Soft.
+Soak a cotton ball in vegetable oil, or any other common type of household oil that you have on hand.
+Eucalyptus oil works great, but so do some beauty products that contain a significant amount of oil, such as Skin So Soft.
 The oil breaks down the dried glue and helps it slide off easily.